The NJ Governor’s Awards in Arts Education (NJGAAE) Program endeavors to:

 ● Provide a public forum for the Governor and Commissioner of Education to recognize a select group of students and adult leaders for their achievements in arts education;

-● Spread awareness at the State Government Executive level about the achievements in the arts education by New Jersey’s students and adult leaders;
+● Spread awareness at the State Government Executive level about the achievements in arts education by New Jersey’s students and adult leaders;

 ● Increase public awareness of the high level of excellence in arts education in New Jersey’s schools, and provide public recognition for the school, agencies, and school districts represented by the award recipients;

 ● Increase public awareness of the state organizations that support and recognize high-quality arts education.

-The Governor’s Awards in Arts Education (NJGAAE) program was established in 1980 by the Alliance for Arts Education and the NJ State Department of Education to celebrate artistic excellence and to create visibility, awareness, and appreciation for the impact that the arts have on our lives and culture by highlighting the achievements of students and leaders in arts education in New Jersey.
+The Governor’s Awards in Arts Education (NJGAAE) program was established in 1980 by the Alliance for Arts Education and the NJ State Department of Education to celebrate artistic excellence and create visibility, awareness, and appreciation for the impact that the arts have on our lives and culture by highlighting the achievements of students and leaders in arts education in New Jersey.

 When the Alliance for Arts Education dissolved in 2004, the Department of Education invited Friends of Teen Arts, Inc. to become its new co-sponsor.
 The Friends of Teen Arts, Inc hosted the State Teen Arts Festival and approximately 8,000 students performed or exhibited, representing 225 different schools from all 21 counties.
 During the last few years of that alignment, the Governor’s Awards in Arts Education was the the State Festival’s culminating event.
 In 2007, Arts Ed NJ (formerly known as NJ Arts Education Partnership) became the program’s sole manager.

 The program is conducted in cooperation with a Planning Council of statewide organizations committed to furthering inclusion of the arts in all New Jersey’s students’ educational lives.

-The purpose of the Governor’s Awards in Arts Education program is to promote awareness and appreciation for the arts by honoring individual students in grades 9 through 12 and too honor adult leaders who have demonstrated excellence in and dedication to arts education.
+The purpose of the Governor’s Awards in Arts Education program is to promote awareness and appreciation for the arts by honoring individual students in grades 9 through 12 and to honor adult leaders who have demonstrated excellence in and dedication to arts education.